 Is there a sweet slice, cookie or cake that you used to devour as a child?
-For me it was my mothers caramel chocolate slice.
+For me it was my mother’s chocolate caramel slice.
 I loved it!
 I just couldn’t get enough!
 Lucky for me it was the treat my mum most often made when we had to “bring a plate”, so I had plenty of opportunities to indulge my sweet tooth.

 When I grew up and left home I noticed the slice in cafes and bakeries from time to time.
 Craving the treat of my youth I would buy a slice only to be disappointed that the flavour was never the same.
 The chocolate layer was always “waxy” and not melty and lush, the caramel would be grainy and the biscuit base just plain.

-Mum always told everyone how easy the slice was to make, but I never quite believed her… after all, anything with three layers of cooking requires some sort of attention span and a bit of time surely??
+Mum always told everyone how easy the slice was to make, but I never quite believed her.
+After all, anything with three layers of cooking requires some sort of attention span and a bit of time surely?

 Turns out mothers do know best.
 The slice is so easy and quick to make.
 The longest time is in waiting for the caramel layer to cool so the final layer of chocolate can be poured over.